-All plot holders must abide by the terms of the Allotment Tenancy Agreement and any other conditions which the Management Committee considers necessary to preserve the allotments from deterioration.
+All plot holders must abide by the terms of the Tenancy Agreement and any other conditions which the committee considers necessary to preserve the allotments from deterioration.
 In summary this requires the plot holder to:

-- Use the plot as an allotment garden for the purpose of growing vegetables, fruit and flowers only, and not sell the produce of the plot for personal gain - Keep the plot in a tidy, well-cultivated state - Not cause nuisance or annoyance to neighbouring residents or other tenants, for example by causing excessive smoke or obstructing paths
+- Use the plot as an allotment garden for the purpose of growing vegetables, fruit and flowers only, and not sell the produce of the plot for personal gain - Keep the plot in a tidy, well-cultivated state - · Not cause nuisance or annoyance to neighbouring residents or other tenants, for example by causing excessive smoke or obstructing paths

-A full copy of the Allotment Tenancy Agreement is issued to the plot holder when they take over the plot.
+A full copy of the Tenancy Agreement is issued to the Plot Holder when they take over the plot.

-By accepting a plot and paying the annual plot rental, a plot holder accepts the terms of the current Allotment Tenancy Agreement.
+By accepting a plot and paying the annual plot rental, a plot holder accepts the terms of the current Tenancy Agreement.

-This Handbook is to be read and used in conjunction with the Allotment Tenancy Agreement.
+This Handbook is to be read and used in conjunction with the Tenancy Agreement.

-The current Allotment Tenancy Agreement and Allotment Handbook can be viewed and downloaded from the 'Documents' section of our website www.shas.org.uk
+The current Tenancy Agreement and Handbook can be viewed and downloaded from the 'Documents' section of our website www.shas.org.uk.